kdclaw3/ouafverifications/README.md

 # ouafverifications
-Project to verify demonstrate using Oracle OUAF SQL Rest to verify data and key integrity.
+Project written to run a large amount of verification and key integrity queries against Oracle Database SQL Rest.

 # application
-Queries for this project were written specifically for a Oracle WACS, Oracle WAM implementation.
-This projct could be extended to CC&B, and other OUAF or Oracle Utilities Cloud applications.
+Queries for this project were written specifically to verificy an Oracle WAM 1.9 to Oracle WACS data conversion.
+This projct could be extended to CC&B, ODM, MWM, MDM, and other OUAF and Oracle Utilities Cloud Service applications.

 # to use this project
 To use this project create an environment (.env) file with the two parameters below:
 ```
 #.env
-OUAF_SQLREST_URL=The url to your SQL Rest
+OUAF_SQLREST_URL=The url to your SQL Rest Connection
 OUAF_SQLREST_AUTHORIZATION=Basic Authentication String
 ```